wfgilman/campaign-example/README.md

 ## Enhancements

 In this example, the ETS looks up are sequential.
-They could easily be made concurrent by spawning `Task`s to read the table and report the results back to the server.
+They could easily be made concurrent by spawning asyncronous [`Tasks`](https://hexdocs.pm/elixir/Task.html#content) to read the table and report the results back to the server.